chaoxu/chaoxu.github.io/posts/2015-01-27-bounded-regression-on-data-streams.md

 # Reduce the problem to min-cost circulation

-It's natural[^1] to model this problem as variations of min-cost circulation problem on a graph.
+It's natural to model this problem as variations of min-cost circulation problem on a graph.

 The graph $G=(V,E)$ with vertices $V=\{s,v_0,\ldots,v_n\}$.